Marvell-Consulting/project-reports/content/en/statswales/project-reports/sprint33/index.md

 - task: Change builds to use WG and github trigger via PAT
 - task: Give devs access to to prod / prepod envs
 - task: Create a prod / preprod environment
-- task: Review lighthouse report and identify further actions [Needs to be done for DAC testing]
+- task: Review lighthouse report and identify further actions
 - task: Run Welsh language testing with publishers
 - task: Make our container images more secure
 - fix: Preview does not work - columns have been ignored